Bond Company Guide & Comparison Tool

 A Construction Bonding Company Must Do More

-If you need contract bonds for public construction jobs such as a bid bond or performance bond, obligees generally require construction bonding companies to have a minimum grade of B+ or higher from A.M.
+If you need constructions bonds for public jobs such as a bid bond or performance bond, obligees generally require construction bonding companies to have a minimum grade of B+ or higher from A.M.
 Best (a company that analyzes businesses' financial strength).
 The highest possible surety bond company rating is A++, and only a few companies have access to contractor bonding companies with this rating (us being one of them).

 It is imperative to provide your bond agent any bond requirements from the obligee prior to getting approved for your bond.
 If you get your bond from any construction bond companies whose grade is lowered, your bond can be rejected, forcing you to pay for a new bond with no refund.
 Take a look at our construction bond guide to learn how to get the bonds you need for public jobs.